Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Abstract

 \section{Abstract}

-In this paper, we derive the exact channel power spectrum density (PSD) for the high-mobility massive multiple-input multiple-output (MIMO) uplink from a high-speed terminal (HST) to a base station (BS) with angle-domain Doppler shifts compensation.
-A large-scale linear antenna array is equipped at the HST to separate multiple Doppler shifts in angle domain via high-resolution transmit beamforming.
-Each beamforming branch comprises a dominant Doppler shift, which can be compensated to suppress the time variation.
-We derive the PSD and the Doppler spread as a measure of assessing the residual time variation of the resultant uplink channels.
-Interestingly, the derived channel PSD can be exactly expressed as the product of a beam function and a window function.
-The beam function reflects the impact of array configuration and is in fact the scaled radiation pattern of the matched-filter beamformer towards the normal direction, while the window function depends on how the beamforming directions are configured.
-Such characteristic of the PSD facilitates investigating the impact of some essential parameters such as antenna spacing and beamforming directions on the PSD.
-Inspired by the PSD analysis, we further propose an antenna weighting technique to reduce the time variation of the channel by equivalently modifying the beam function.
-The optimal antenna weights that minimize the Doppler spread is derived in closed-form.
-Numerical results are provided to corroborate both the PSD analysis and the superiority of antenna weighting technique.
+Communications in high-mobility environments have caught a lot of attentions recently.
+In this paper, fast time-varying channels for massive multiple-input multiple-output (MIMO) systems are addressed.
+We derive the exact channel power spectrum density (PSD) for the uplink from a high-speed railway (HSR) to a base station (BS) and propose to further reduce the channel time variation via beamforming network optimization.
+A large-scale uniform linear array (ULA) is equipped at the HSR to separate multiple Doppler shifts in angle domain through high-resolution transmit beamforming.
+Each branch comprises a dominant Doppler shift, which can be compensated to suppress the channel time variation, and we derive the channel PSD and the Doppler spread to assess the residual channel time variation.
+Interestingly, the channel PSD can be exactly expressed as the product of a pattern function and a beam-distortion function.
+The former reflects the impact of array aperture and is the converted radiation pattern of ULA, while the latter depends on the configuration of beamforming directions.
+Inspired by the PSD analysis, we introduce a common configurable amplitudes and phases (CCAP) parameter to optimize the beamforming network, by partly removing the constant modulus quantized phase constraints of matched filter (MF) beamformers.
+In this way, the residual Doppler shifts can be ulteriorly suppressed, further reducing the residual channel time variation.
+The optimal CCAP parameter minimizing the Doppler spread is derived in a closed form.
+Numerical results are provided to corroborate both the channel PSD analysis and the superiority of beamforming network optimization technique.